 While it is disheartening, it would be naïve to believe that the conundrum could be fixed by simply plugging all the hiring holes with veterans.
 Businesses require specific talent, and veterans often want the kind of stability that many startups can't offer.
 Former military-service women and men, though, note that at least part of the problem is due to employer misconception - i.e., when transitioning back into the private sector, some companies communicate that their experiences were "too military".

 The value of good people on a team is unquestioned.
 While it's always questionable to make a global statement about a group of individuals, it's safe to state that, generally, veterans bring leadership skills and valuable attributes to the business environment.

 Green Veterans are aware of the challenges and have designed a collaborative approach that creates professional opportunities for veterans, by engaging with community organizations and higher education institutions that provide green industry certificates and diplomas.

-Trauma Resolution Building and Space Design concept is formulated to simultaneously affect mental well being of the veterans in the spaces we are enhancing.
+Trauma Resolution thru Green Building - Trauma Resolution Building and Space Design concept is formulated to simultaneously affect the mental well being of veterans and civilians in the spaces we are enhancing.

 6586 Hypoluxo Rd, STE 202 Lake Worth, FL 33467